-⇒ The Woodbury Enhanced Energy Plan and associated maps are incorporated into this plan by reference and can be found at the within the Appendix.
+⇒ The Woodbury Enhanced Energy Plan and associated maps are incorporated into this plan by reference and can be found within the Appendix.
 Advances in technology have improved solar efficiency and solar arrays are becoming more affordable.
 Woodbury has made great strides to incorporate solar energy into its energy portfolio.
 Several south-facing roofs and slopes provide the potential for even greater use of the technology, although some roofs may need to be retro-fitted to support solar panels.
-A majority of

-Woodbury residents are served by Hardwick Electric Department, HED, which has expressed the problem of grid constraints being able to handle solar electricity being fed onto the grid.
+A majority of Woodbury residents are served by Hardwick Electric Department, HED, which has expressed the problem of grid constraints being able to handle solar electricity being fed onto the grid.
 As such, HED has imposed limits on how much solar the utility is willing to allow to connect to the grid through net-metering.
 This forced constraint greatly limits Woodbury's ability to achieve the State's 2050 renewable energy goals.

 An analysis of existing land and renewable resource potential was undertaken to help determine the amount of local renewable energy that could be developed within the Town of Woodbury.
 There is adequate land area available for Woodbury to accommodate renewable energy generation that can meet the town's share of the region's renewable energy allocation.
 It should be noted, however, that not all renewable energy generation is appropriate at the same scale.
-Based upon mapped "Known" and "Possible" constraints smaller-scale and residential scale renewable energy development is more feasible.
+Based upon mapped "Known" and "Possible" constraints, smaller-scale and residential scale renewable energy development rather than industrial-scale development, shall enable Woodbury to achieve its renewable energy goals while protecting its valuable lands, waters, and public resources.

-Following the adoption of this plan, the next step in Woodbury's energy planning process will entail consideration of identifying locally designated preferred sites, local constraints and/or unsuitable areas for renewable energy facility siting along with the establishment of clear and specific guidelines that can be used when evaluating proposed large-scale projects.
+Following the adoption of this plan, the next step in Woodbury's energy planning process will entail the identification of locally designated preferred sites, local constraints and/or unsuitable areas for renewable energy facility siting along with the establishment of additional clear and specific guidelines that can be used when evaluating proposed large-scale projects.
 It should be noted that the State has already identified the following as preferred sites: rooftops (and other structures), parking lots, previously developed sites, brownfields, and gravel pits/quarries.
 These sites will automatically be eligible for financial incentives to encourage development of new renewable energy facilities.
 At this time, if a renewable energy developer wishes to seek Preferred Site Designation for a property not in the State's list, the Woodbury Planning Commission, Selectboard and Regional Planning Commission must all submit a letter agreeing the alternative site is deemed preferred.
 Identifying local preferred sites or developing a set of criteria will provide the town with increased deference in the State's permit approval process.

-Energy Goal: To increase energy efficiency and energy conservation while supporting the transition to renewable energy sources.
+Energy Goal: To increase energy efficiency and energy conservation while supporting the transition to renewable energy sources, in a manner consistent with the land conservation goals and policies stated in this plan.